nawafalrumaihi/Python-Projects/README.md

 # Python 🐍

-A combination of my Python projects.
+A combination of various Python projects.

 Some are exercises and examples provided by Learn Python Programming Masterclass hosted on Udemy, thanks Tim and JP!